 Identifying potential supporters using commercially available modelled data

-In pursuit of an activity that supports or promotes democratic engagement and our legitimate interests to identify Plaid Cymru supporters
+In pursuit of an activity that supports or promotes democratic engagement and to identify Plaid Cymru supporters

 Conduct anonymised market research

 To get a sense of general political opinion across Wales

 You can always opt out of receiving any messages from Plaid Cymru or to exercise any of your legal rights.

 We are committed to respecting your rights over your data and in some circumstances, we will have a legal duty to continue to process your data even where you have exercised one of your rights.
 For example, if you request that we stop processing your data for purposes of direct marketing then we justify keeping a record of this request to ensure that your wishes are respected.